ProjectAthenia/api/README.md

 Within the api-php container you then want to run `php artisan key:generate && php artisan jwt:secret` from the root of the shared mount.
 Finally run `php artisan migrate` in order to get the database setup, and finish the setup.
 You can then run `./vendor/bin/phpunit` to verify the tests are running, and passing.
 Finally, on your host, you can attempt to access the web server from http://localhost:{EXPOSED_HTTP_PORT}/v1/status where you should see a simple JSON with status OK.

+## Optional Message Delivery

+By default, the template is designed to deliver messages via email.
+Capabilities to deliver via SMS, push, and Slack are all available, but they need to be enabled manually.
+To enable those channel, complete the following steps.

+### SMS

+SMS is delivered via Twilio.
+To get started with this channel, you must first install the dependency `laravel-notification-channels/twilio`.
+Once that is installed you then need to symlink the file `extras/SendSMSNotificationServiceTest.php` to `code/tests/Athenia/Unit/Services/Messaging/SendSMSNotificationServiceTest.php`.
+Finally, set the following config variables in your .env.

+* SMS_NOTIFICATOINS_ENABLED - needs to now be set to true
+* TWILIO_ACCOUNT_SID - Generated from twilio
+* TWILIO_AUTH_TOKEN - Generated from twilio

+### Push Notifications

+Push Notifications are delivered via Firebase.
+To get started with this channel, install the dependency `davidvrsantos/laravel-fcm-notification`.
+Once that is installed you then need to symlink the file `extras/SendPushNotificationServiceTest.php` to `code/tests/Athenia/Unit/Services/Messaging/SendPushNotificationServiceTest.php`.
+Finally, set the following config variables in your .env.

+* FIREBASE_NOTIFICATIONS_ENABLED - needs to now be set to true
+* FCM_KEY - Generated from Firebase

+### Slack

+To get started with this channel, install the dependency `jolicode/slack-php-api`.
+Once that is installed you then need to symlink the file `extras/SendSlackNotificationServiceTest.php` to `code/tests/Athenia/Unit/Services/Messaging/SendSlackNotificationServiceTest.php`.
+Finally, set the following config variables in your .env.

+* SLACK_NOTIFICATIONS_ENABLED = needs to now be set to true

 ## Development

 This app is a slightly customized laravel app.
 Most of the docs for Laravel will explain how to do everything you may want to do within this app.